- A Rough History of Crypto Interest Accounts

 The NYC-based BlockFi was founded in 2017 by Zac Prince and Flori Marquez.
 The company has attracted a star-studded line of venture capital investments, raising over $508M from Valar Ventures (Peter Thiel-backed), Winklevoss Capital, Galaxy Digital, ConsenSys Ventures, Morgan Creek Digital, and more.

-On February 14th, 2022, BlockFi paid $100 million in penalties to the SEC for “failing to register the offers and sales of its retail crypto lending product.”
+On February 14th, 2022, BlockFi paid the SEC $100 million in penalties for “failing to register the offers and sales of its retail crypto lending product.”
 The SEC also charged BlockFi with violating registration provisions of the Investment Company Act of 1940.

 On the same day, BlockFi suspended new accounts for US clients.
 US clients can still apply for the BlockFi Credit Card and open a non-interest bearing BlockFi Wallet account.
 Assets in the Wallet account are not loaned out or rehypothecated.